kdbartholomew/flowzero-orders-cli/README.md

 - Consider splitting into smaller AOIs

 ### Date range subdivision
-- Orders are limited to ~9 months to avoid Planet API limits
+- Orders are limited to 6 months by default to avoid Planet API pagination limits
+- Planet's quick-search API returns max 100 items per request
+- If you hit the pagination limit, reduce `--max-months` (try 3 or less)

+### "Pagination limit hit: 100 scenes returned"
+- Your date range is too large for the AOI
-- Use `--max-months` to adjust if needed
+- Reduce `--max-months` (e.g., `--max-months 3`)
+- Or manually use smaller date ranges

 ---